Tips for mealtimes

 - Before wiping their mouth, encourage your little one to lick away any food around the mouth.
 This is a good way to get baby’s tongue and mouth working towards swallowing effectively and developing muscles for talking.

 - Don’t get discouraged.
-Some babies may need to encounter a food, texture or flavour several times before they find it palatable or feel confident with it.
+Some babies may need to encounter a food, texture or flavour several times before they find it tasty or feel confident with it.

 Want more advice or support?